nfinnegan/README_Generator/ReadMeTEST.md

   To install the necessary dependencies, please run the following in your terminal:

-        npm i
+        npm init -y npm install inquirer

   ## Usage

+  just create a new PR request

   ## Challenges Encountered

   tons

   ## Contributing
-  To contribute to this repo, please
+  To contribute to this repo, please feel free to make modifications

   ## Tests

       npm test

   ## Questions
-  If you have any questions about this project or repo please feel free to reach out at nfinneg.
+  If you have any questions about this project or repo please feel free to reach out at [nfinneg2@gmail.com](mailto:nfinneg2@gmail.com).
   If you'd like to check out more of my work you can find me at [nfinnegan](https://github.com/nfinnegan)

   ## License
-  This project is covered under the APACHE 2.0 license.
+  This project is covered under the MIT license.